BZIEO/Project-Rock-Paper-Scissors/README.md

 # Project-Rock-Paper-Scissors

-Simple implementation of the grade-school classic 'rock paper scissors' using javascript built from scratch
+Simple implementation of the grade-school classic 'rock paper scissors' using javascript